KatelynS/CrimeBuster/README.md

 Link for CrimeBuster: https://swe.umbc.edu/~sam34/cmsc447/Update/CrimeBuster/

 Please see the Tardigrate_AD_Document (Administrative Manual) file located in the docs folder for instructions on installing and using CrimeBuster.

+All the code is in the code folder, and all the presentations and updated documents which includes SRS, UID, SDD, CIR, TR, AM, are in the document folder.

 Thank You!